apache/mesos/docs/upgrades.md

     would have been successfull.
 Users that rely on incoming connection requests presenting valid TLS certificates should make sure that the `LIBPROCESS_SSL_REQUIRE_CERT` option is set to true.

+<a name="1-9-x-configurable-ipc"></a>
+* The Mesos containerizer now supports configurable IPC namespace and /dev/shm.
+Container can be configured to have a private IPC namespace and /dev/shm or share them from its parent via the field `LinuxInfo.ipc_mode`, and the size of its private /dev/shm is also configurable via the field `LinuxInfo.shm_size`.
+Operators can control whether it is allowed to share host's IPC namespace and /dev/shm with top level containers via the agent flag `--disallow_sharing_agent_ipc_namespace`, and specify the default size of the /dev/shm for the container which has a private /dev/shm via the agent flag `--default_container_shm_size`.

 ## Upgrading from 1.7.x to 1.8.x ##